mmunson94/Battleships-game-P3/README.md

 * Attempted to crash my game by typing incorrect inputs and have ensured no errors occured
 * Have run the game through both the Github terminal and the Heroku App and ensured no bugs occurred

+## Bugs
+Corrected Bugs
+*

+Remaining Bugs
+* No bugs remaining

+Validator Testing
+* No errors occured when running the code through the PEP8 Online programme

 ## Deployment
 This project was deployed using Code Institue's mock terminal for Heroku